ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 * type ``ansible localhost -m my_local_module`` to see the output for that module, or
 * type ``ansible-doc -t module my_local_module`` to see the documentation for that module

+.. note:: This applies to all plugin types but requires specific configuration and/or adjacent directories for each plugin type, see below.
 .. note::

-   Currently, the ``ansible-doc`` command can parse module documentation only from modules written in Python.
-If you have a module written in a programming language other than Python, please write the documentation in a Python file adjacent to the module file.
+   The ``ansible-doc`` command can parse module documentation from modules written in Python or an adjacent YAML file.
+If you have a module written in a programming language other than Python, you should write the documentation in a Python or YAML file adjacent to the module file. :ref:`adjacent_yaml_doc`

 Adding standalone local modules for selected playbooks or a single role
 -----------------------------------------------------------------------